Elon Musk to join Twitter's board – KION546

 “I’m excited to share that we’re appointing @elonmusk to our board!”
 Twitter CEO Parag Agrawal said in a tweet Tuesday.
 “Through conversations with Elon in recent weeks, it became clear to us that he would bring great value to our Board.”

-Agrawal went on to note that Musk is both a “passionate believer” and an “intense critic” of the company, and that he believed Musk’s presence in the boardroom would add long-term value.
+Agrawal noted that Musk is both a “passionate believer” and an “intense critic” of the company, and that he believed Musk’s presence in the boardroom would add long-term value.
+Jack Dorsey, Twitter’s cofounder and former CEO, also appeared to welcome the news, noting Musk “cares deeply about our world and Twitter’s role in it,” and that Musk and Agrawal “will be an incredible team.”

 It’s not entirely clear what improvements Musk has in mind.
 In recent weeks, Musk has suggested on Twitter that the platform does not allow free enough speech, and said it should make its algorithm open source.
 On Monday night, he also polled his followers about whether they “want an edit button,” a longtime feature request, if a divisive one, from many Twitter users.

-After climbing more than 27% Monday on the news of Musk’s stock purchase, Twitter shares gained another 6% in pre-market trading Tuesday morning.
+After climbing more than 27% Monday on the news of Musk’s stock purchase, Twitter shares gained another 5% Tuesday morning.

+Twitter has become an important part of Musk’s personal brand.
+He has used the site to connect with his legions of fans and to opine on everything from Tesla’s stock price to current events.
+But his presence on the platform has also landed him in hot water, including when tweets about potentially taking Tesla private resulted in a lawsuit from the Securities and Exchange Commission and a settlement requiring him to have certain tweets about the company pre-reviewed.

+Musk’s presence on the board could be a curveball for any plans Agrawal, who has been Twitter’s CEO for fewer than six months, had for the company.

 The-CNN-Wire